 CICBVI — HOME OF THE FIRST WHITE CANE

-In 1931, George Bonham, President of the Peoria Lion’s Club, noticed the difficulty of his friend who was blind, Elmer Thomason, crossing a busy intersection.
-These innovators decided to try two of Mr. Thomason’s canes in an experiment.
+In 1931, Elmer Thomason, a man who was blind, had difficulty crossing a busy intersection.
+George Bonham, President of the Peoria Lions Club and Mr. Thomason’s friend, observed this issue and decided to try two of Mr. Thomason’s canes in an experiment.
 One was a heavy, hand-carved cane, painted white.
-The other, a hickory smooth cane, was painted white with a red tip.
-The white and red cane became an instant success.
+The other, a hickory smooth cane painted white with a red tip.
+The white and red cane became an instant success because it signaled to drivers to have caution as they encountered pedestrians with vision loss.

-Elmer Thomason, then President of the Association of the Blind in Peoria, predecessor of the Central Illinois Center for the Blind and Visually Impaired, started the tradition the CICBVI carries on today of offering similar canes to association members.
-By 1932, the Peoria Lion’s Club was furnishing canes to individuals who were blind.
-The Peoria City Council adopted an ordinance giving bearers of the white, red-tipped cane the right-of-way to cross streets.
-Thus the currently recognized international symbol of a person with a visual impairment was born.
+Elmer Thomason, then President of the Association of the Blind in Peoria, started the tradition the CICBVI carries on today: offer white canes with red tips to association members with the end goal of making people who were blind more visible to people driving motorized vehicles.
+By 1932, the Peoria Lions Club joined the effort to furnish white, red-tipped canes to individuals who were blind.
+As a result, the Peoria City Council adopted an ordinance giving bearers of the white, red-tipped cane the right-of-way to cross streets.
+Thus, the currently recognized international symbol of a person with a visual impairment was born.

 Location: 2905 W. Garden St., Peoria, IL 61605